alphagov/government-service-design-manual/Copy and content/styleguide.md

     Capitalise:

-    -   names of government schemes eg Right to Buy, Queen’s Awards for Enterprise
+    -   names of government schemes eg Right to Buy, Queen's Awards for Enterprise

-    ### Don’t capitalise:
+    ### Don't capitalise:

     -   government (unless part of a name)
-    -   the titles of publications – use an initial cap only, eg ‘Implementing self-financing for council housing’ (unless it includes a phrase which should be capitalised for other reasons eg ‘Review of the Right to Buy scheme’).
+    -   the titles of publications – use an initial cap only, eg 'Implementing self-financing for council housing' (unless it includes a phrase which should be capitalised for other reasons eg 'Review of the Right to Buy scheme').
     -   seasons eg summer
     -   compass directions eg the south of England

     ### Contractions

-    -   Use as much as possible (they’ll, you’ll etc)
+    -   Use as much as possible (they'll, you'll etc)

     ### Dates and times